jaloisio-incomm/jaloisio-incomm/README.md

 ### Check out what JarekQ is up at InComm in the list below:
 - 🔭 I’m currently working on: Performance Reviews & M.F.B.
 (Those who know, know)
-- 🌱 I’m currently learning: SQL Essentials & Web Application Security on Pluralsight @ https://www.pluralsight.com/
+- 🌱 I’m currently learning: Web Developer RoleIQ on Pluralsight @ https://www.pluralsight.com/
 - 👯 I’m looking to collaborate on: Artificial Intelligence, Robotic Process Automation, and SQL Stored Procedures
-- 🤔 I’m looking for help with: Opportunities for more professional hands-on software development experience
+- 🤔 I’m looking for help with: Opportunities in software development
 - 📫 How to reach me: Microsoft Teams
 - 💼 Visit InComm Payments official website @ https://www.incomm.com/
 - 💼 Visit InComm's GoStudio official website @ https://gostudio.io/

 ### JarekQ outside of InComm Payments
-- 😄 What I do outside of work: Research new technologies and Web3, Stay in-tune with Game Industry, Watch Cool Movies
+- 😄 What I do outside of work: Research new tech & Web3, Stay in-tune with Game Industry, Watch Cool Movies
 - 💬 Ask me about: Star Wars, Star Trek, Cats, Game Design & Development, Cryptocurrency, & AI
 - ⚡ Fun fact: JarekQ is my real name, the 1 and Only!
 - 🤝 Connect with me on LinkedIn @ https://www.linkedin.com/in/JarekQ